tzhenghao/CleanFeed/README.md

 Fetches news from all over the Internet and puts them together in a centralized feed for easy consumption.

-Technologies used:
+Software used:
 -----------------
 1. Yeoman (web)
 2. Grunt
 3. Bower
 4. PhantomJS
 5. Karma
+6. Bootstrap-SASS
+7. Compass
-6. Xcode, Android Studio (IDEs used for developing mobile app versions).
+8. Xcode, Android Studio (IDEs used for developing mobile app versions).
-7. Spring framework (Acts as a glue for dependency injection in the whole system).
+9. Spring framework (Acts as a glue for dependency injection in the whole system).
-8. Gradle ( a better Make for Java :) )
+10. Gradle ( a better Make for Java :) )
-9. Hibernate ORM (not so sure about this one yet - but for now it maps to a SQL db).
+11. Hibernate ORM (not so sure about this one yet - but for now it maps to a SQL db).
-10. Apache Cassandra (NoSQL db for faster and easier deployment).
+12. Apache Cassandra (NoSQL db for faster and easier deployment).
-11. Apache Thrift (for cross-platform compatibility when communicating with Cassandra).
+13. Apache Thrift (for cross-platform compatibility when communicating with Cassandra).
-12. Git (VCS).
+14. Git (VCS).
-13. Google Translate API (to translate the different languages from various news sources into English).
+15. Google Translate API (to translate the different languages from various news sources into English).

 FAQ